LarCorps/Epistemic-Verifier/README.md

 - Recompute file-level SHA-256 and (optionally) chunk/rolling-hash if chunk offsets are present.
 - Validate COSE_Sign1 signatures (PS256/ES256/EdDSA supported) against the public key/material in the manifest.
 - Evaluate a **Trust Tier** (Gold/Silver/Untrusted/Failed) compatible with the mobile app.
-- Optionally check for the presence of a watermark (stub; supply your watermark policy hook).

 ## Quick start